luishmq/churn_clients_predict/README.md

 # 5.0 Machine Learning

-## 5.1 Técnicas e Performance
+## 5.1 Techniques and Performance

-Para fazer a previsão de vendas, foram utilizados 5 algoritmos de Machine Learning:
+To forecast sales, 5 Machine Learning algorithms were used:

 - Linear Regression
 - Random Forest Classifier